microsoft/BotFramework-Composer/docs/concept-memory.md

 ## Manipulating properties using memory actions

-Bot Framework provides a set of memory manipulation actions in the **Manage properties** sub-menu to create and modify properties in memory.
+Composer provides a set of memory manipulation actions in the **Manage properties** sub-menu to create and modify properties in memory.
 Properties can be created on the fly in the editor - the runtime will automatically manage the underlying data for you in the background.

 ![Memory manipulation menu](./media/memory/memory-mainpulation-menu.png)

-### Set a Property
+### Set a property
-Use **Set a Property** to set the value of a property.
+Use **Set a property** to set the value of a property.

 ![Delete Property](./media/memory/set-property.png)

  The value of a property can be set to a literal value, like `true`, 0, or `fred`, or it can be set to the result of an [computed expression](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language).
 When storing simple values it is not necessary to initialize the property.

+### Set properties

-### Initialize a Property
+### Initialize a property
-Use **Initialize a Property** to create new properties that are objects or arrays.
+Use **Initialize a property** to create new properties that are objects or arrays.
 This allows your bot to use sub-properties, or store multiple values inside the property.

 ![Initialize Property](./media/memory/initialize-property.png)

 It is important to note that before setting the value of a sub-property like `user.profile.age` that `user.profile` must first be initialized.
 It is not necessary to further initialize `user.profile.age` unless `age` must also contain sub-values.

-### Edit an Array Property
+### Edit an Array property
-Use **Edit an Array Property** to add and remove items from an array.
+Use **Edit an Array property** to add and remove items from an array.
 Items set in **Value** can be added or removed from the top or bottom of an array in the **Items property** using push, pop, take, remove, and clear in **Type of change**.
 The result of the edited array is saved to **Result Property**

 ![Edit Array Property](./media/memory/edit-array-property.png)

 Note that it is possible to push the value of an existing property into another Array property - for example, push `turn.choice` onto `dialog.choices`.

-### Delete a Property
+### Delete a property
-Use **Delete a Property** to remove a property from memory.
+Use **Delete a property** to remove a property from memory.

 ![Delete Property](./media/memory/delete-property.png)

+### Delete properties

 ## Manipulating properties with dialogs